 We are a Catholic Community of Faith, called to be Jesus to all people, striving to live the Gospel message through the Eucharist and the sharing of our time, talent and treasure

 Welcome to Precious Blood Church

 We give a hearty welcome to all new families moving into our Parish.
 If you visited our parish, we are happy that you joined us for the celebration of the Eucharist.
 If you would like to become a member of Precious Blood or would like information about our parish family, we invite you to call the Parish Office at (270) 684-6888 or fill out the form below so we can contact you.
 Registration packets are also available at the entrances of church.

-Sacrament of Reconciliation: Wednesday evenings during Adoration, Saturdays 3:30pm - 4:30pm
+Sacrament of Reconciliation: During Adoration on Wednesdays and Saturdays 3:30pm - 4:30pm

-Anointing of the Sick: Last Wednesday of each month at the 6:00pm Mass
+Anointing of the Sick: last Wednesday of each month at 6:00pm Mass

 A Word From The Pastor

 Disciples Response Fund (DRF): The Diocese of Owensboro will be doing its annual Disciples Response Fund Campaign at all parishes this coming weekend.
 I know it’s not too exciting to talk about money in the Church.
 But there is a lot of good done by the diocese through this DRF.
 They help with the expenses for seminarian formation, help with Visa and other requirements for international priests, help parishes that request for different needs, help with youth conventions and many other charitable works.
 As we do our in pew process this coming weekend I ask for your generous contribution to the diocesan Disciples Response Fund.